swgoldwood/Cpp-container-benchmarks/README.md

 # Cpp-container-benchmarks
 C++ container benchmarks.

-Benchmarks performance random access of vector, list, set and unordered_set in increasing sizes through random find calls.
+Benchmarks random access of vector, list, set and unordered_set in increasing sizes through random find calls.
 This is done first as standalone containers producing expected results.
-Then scattered flag is enabled which produces thousands of containers, which are randomly accessed, to simulate real-world applications where containers are most likely not in caches.
-This produces interesting results where a vector is faster than set up to around 2048 elements.
-Meaning a linear n number of reads of a 2048 size vector is on average faster than n log n reads for a set.
+Then scattered flag is enabled that produces thousands of containers and are randomly accessed to simulate real-world applications where data is most likely not in caches.
+This produces interesting results showing a vector is faster than a set, up to around 2048 elements.
+Meaning a linear O(n) number of reads of a 2048 size vector is on average faster than O(n log n) reads for a set in busy applications.

 output on i9 macbook pro 2020: